hellaz/HellaZ-SiteZ-Analyzer/readme.txt

 = Can I analyze multiple URLs in bulk? =

 Yes, the Bulk tab allows queueing multiple URLs and tracking progress.

-== Changelog ==

-= 1.0.0 =
-* Complete restoration and enhancement of plugin features.
-* Added support for 30+ social platforms and comprehensive metadata extraction.
-* Improved caching, bulk processing, AJAX, and admin interfaces.

-== Upgrade Notice ==

-Upgrade only after backing up your site and database.

-== Screenshots ==

-1. Settings page with tabbed interface
-2. SiteZ Analyzer block in Gutenberg
-3. SiteZ Analyzer widget in sidebar
-4. Bulk processing status tab
-5. Admin error log viewer

-== License ==

-This plugin is licensed under the GPLv2 or later.